 by Russ Bassdozer

-This shows and tells product photos, product descriptions and information for many of the SEBILE Magic Swimmer models and colors that are (or have been) available at BassdozerStore.com.
-Not all models and colors shown are currently available.
+This shows and tells product photos, product descriptions and information for the lure models and colors that are (or have been) available at BassdozerStore.com.
+Not all models and colors shown are currently available, and exact specifications are subject to change.

 Below you will find different product selections, called chapters.
 Please enjoy.